Alan Blackburn

 Alan Blackburn (4 August 1935 – January 2014) was an English footballer.
 He played outside-left professionally for West Ham United and Halifax Town between 1954 and 1961, making a total of 139 Football League appearances.
+After his time in the Football League, Blackburn went on to play for non-league clubs including Margate, Wellington Town and Stevenage Athletic.
 Blackburn died in January 2014.